WFNZ-FM: History

 On August 27, 2012, WQNC began directing listeners on air and online to sister station WNOW-FM.
 Imaging teased that something 'inspirational' was coming.
 Two weeks later, on September 13, WQNC began simulcasting sister WPZS and switched call letters with that station.
 The two stations provided a strong combined signal with 60 percent overlap.

 WPZS increased power to 10.5 kW and height to 154 meters.
 Construction was completed in October 2013.

-On August 14, 2015, 92.7 began stunting with all-Drake as "Drake 92.7", promoting a new format to come the following Monday, August 17, at 5 p.m.
+On August 14, 2015, 92.7 began stunting with all-Drake as "Drake 92.7", promoting a new format to come the following Monday, August 17, at 5 pm.
 Along with this, 92.7 reverted to its previous call sign of WQNC, with 100.9 retaining the gospel format and the WPZS call letters.
 At the promised time, WQNC flipped back to urban as "92.7 The Block", taking direct aim at WPEG (as well as WGIV/W277CB).

 "The Block" was moved to the HD2 channel of WOSF, as well as translator station W273DA (102.5 FM), on February 28, 2022; following a transition period, 92.7 became an FM simulcast of WFNZ on March 1, a role previously served by the 102.5 facility.
 Ahead of the swap, on February 16, WQNC changed its call letters to WFNZ-FM.
 The simulcast served mainly to fill in the gaps in the AM station's nighttime signal.
 WFNZ must reduce power from 5,000 watts to 1,000 watts at sunset, making it hard to hear even in some parts of Charlotte and rendering it all but unlistenable in much of the South Carolina portion of the market.
-On September 19, 2022, WFNZ split from simulcasting with WFNZ-FM and joined WOSF-HD2 and W273BA in carrying "The Block".
+At midnight on September 19, 2022, WFNZ split from simulcasting with WFNZ-FM and joined WOSF-HD2 and W273DA in carrying "The Block".

+On September 4, 2025, WFNZ-FM switched affiliations from Infinity Sports Network to ESPN Radio.